Ensono/amido.github.io/docs/workloads/common/backend/java/architecture/dependency_api_java.md

 This module provides basic functionality to create an MVC project.
 It's based on Spring and contains the required functionality to handle authentication, token acquisition, filtering and API exception handling.
-It's intended to be a module for Amido Stacks but can also get used in your project.
+It's intended to be a module for Ensono Stacks but can also get used in your project.

 ## Module Structure